IIT Wireless Services

-- Connect devices running applications in which significant latency (how much time it takes for a packet of data to get from one designated point to another.) or jitter (variation in the time between packets arriving, caused by network congestion, timing drift, or route changes).
+- Connect devices running applications in which significant latency (how much time it takes for a packet of data to get from one designated point to another) or jitter (variation in the time between packets arriving, caused by network congestion, timing drift, or route changes) are a problem.

 - Connect devices running applications with high data rates.

-Network Name (SSID): IIT-WiFi, IIT-Secure, IIT-Console and iit.
+Network Name (SSID): IIT-Secure, IIT-Connect, IIT-Console, and Eduroam

-- Any network connections other than those list above are not managed by OTS and may not be safe to use.
+- Any network SSIDs other than those listed above are not managed or supported by OTS, and would be used at your own risk.

-- When connecting for the first time you will be directed to the DHCP website when you start your web browser.
-Follow the direction and you will be on the network.
+- When connecting for the first time, you will be directed to the DHCP website when you start your web browser.
+Follow the registration instructions, restrt your device, and your device will be on the network.

 - Some devices, such as game consoles, may not have a web browser.
-You may call support desk to have these devices registered.
+You may call the Support Desk (x73375, x7-DESK) to have these devices registered.

 - IIT's wireless network supports roaming between access points on each SSID for mobile devices.
 You do not need to reconnect or reconfigure your device when mobile.

-- If you are switching between SSIDs, e.g., iit to IIT-WiFi, you will need to disconnect from one SSID and reconnect to the next SSID.
+- If you are switching between SSIDs, e.g., IIT-Secure to IIT-Console, you will need to disconnect from one SSID and reconnect to the next SSID.

 - Microwave ovens